-As of June 30, 2011, total net assets under management valued at market, amounted to \$11.528 billion.
-Of the total market value of assets under management, \$10.882 billion or approximately 94% represented assets of the State Employees' Retirement System.
+As of June 30, 2012, total net assets under management valued at market, amounted to \$11.284 billion.
+Of the total market value of assets under management, \$10.675 billion or approximately 94% represented assets of the State Employees' Retirement System.

 A summary of the portfolio's largest holdings, as well as the complete listing of the ISBI portfolio, are included in the ISBI Annual Report.
 A schedule of fees and commissions paid by brokerage firms and a listing of transactions executed, including transaction value, are also contained in the ISBI Annual Report.
 The following investment information and analysis has been prepared from information provided by the ISBI.
+Investment performance returns are prepared by State Street Bank.
+Investment activities are presented on a trade date basis and measurements are calculated using time weighted rates of return consistent with investment industry standards.